ja25opir/nostradamus-project/README.md

 # Research Plan

-Can be taken from the project exposé.
-Deviations are listed here later.
+Can be taken from the project exposé (/documentation/expose.pdf).
+Deviations will be documented.

 # How to use the web-archive-pipeline
 ## create config.ini